gjwgit/rattleng/README.md

 # Rattle the Next Generation Data Scientist

-Rattle has been in development and use for more than 15 years as a Data Mining and now Data Science toolkit.
+Rattle has been in development and use for almost 20 years as a Data Mining and now Data Science toolkit for the apprentice and practising Data Scientist.
 The open source software and it books and papers have been used by educators, consultants, and practitioners across industry and government, to turn data into knowledge, through machine learning and artificial intelligence.

 But now, it is time for a refresh.
 To install the new Rattle visit the [Installers](https://github.com/gjwgit/rattleng/tree/dev/installers/README.md).